atwj/stripe-sa-takehome/README.md

         }, 5000);
     })

 However, there was still no `charge` object being returned.
-Thus I concluded that it is likely `charge` is not being returned in this
+Thus I concluded that it is likely information about `charge` is not being returned at all in this `PaymentIntents` object when using Stripe.js .
-`PaymentIntents` object.

-2. Perhaps certain fields were only available depending on whether a publishable API key or secret API key was used.
+#### 2. Perhaps certain fields were only available depending on whether a publishable API key or secret API key was used.
+Now armed with a new hypothesis, I decided to try retrieving the `charge` details using the Python Stripe SDK.
+To test this, I left the code implementation in `checkout.js` as is and added an implementation in the `app.py` that would print out the `charge` object immediately after payment is confirmed.

+    // checkout.js
+    stripe.confirmCardPayment(form.dataset.secret, {
+        payment_method: {
+            card: card
+        }
+    }).then(function(result) {
+        window.location.href = "/success" + '?pid=' + result.paymentIntent.id // calls /success route with the payment intent ID
+        setTimeout(function(){ // Wait for 5000 ms before executing console.log(result.charges)
+            console.log(result.charges) // result.charges not found
+        }, 5000);
+    })

+    # app.py
+    # Success route
+    @app.route('/success', methods=['GET'])
+    def success():
+        payment_intent_id = request.args.get('pid') # Retrieves payment intent ID from query parameter
+        payment_intent = stripe.PaymentIntent.retrieve(payment_intent_id)
+        print(payment_intent.charges) # charges was FOUND
+        return render_template('success.html')

+What I found was that the `charge` created upon payment confirmation was retrievable in the Python example, but not in the Javascript example.
+The only other difference between these two SDKs was that the javascript SDK was configured with the publishable API key, while the python SDK was configured with the secret API key.
+Upon checking the documentation for `PaymentIntents` again, I realized that certain fields were annotated with "RETRIEVABLE WITH PUBLISHABLE KEY".
+I also noticed that Stripe.js was intended to be used in client-side code exclusively and only accepts the publishable API key.
+This likely means that the type of API key used may result in different fields being returned.
+I belive that this is likely a security related design.

-## How do I scale this up?
+## How do I make this application more robust?
-1. Decoupling frontend from backend
+A pragmatic way to scale up this application would be to decouple the front-end code and the backend code.
+This results in two code bases that are maintained and deployed separately.
+The benefits from doing so include:
+1. Increased agility and ease of adding new features to either front-end or back-end.
+2. The ability to the scale the client-side or server side deployment out or in independently depending on traffic.
+3. The ability to add new front-ends (i.e mobile applications) or further decompose the backend for better maintainability and performance (i.e microservices, event-driven architectures.)

 ## Install and Run